Quaternary ammonium cation: Synthesis

 Quaternary ammonium compounds are prepared by the alkylation of tertiary amine.
 Industrial production of commodity quat salts usually involves hydrogenation of fatty nitriles, which can generate primary or secondary amines.
 These amines are then treated with methyl chloride.

 The quaternization of alkyl amines by alkyl halides is widely documented.
 In older literature this is often called a Menshutkin reaction, however modern chemists usually refer to it simply as quaternization.
 The reaction can be used to produce a compound with unequal alkyl chain lengths; for example when making cationic surfactants one of the alkyl groups on the amine is typically longer than the others.
 A typical synthesis is for benzalkonium chloride from a long-chain alkyldimethylamine and benzyl chloride:

-CH3(CH2)_\mathit{n}N(CH3)2{} + ClCH2C6H5 ->{} [CH3(CH2)_\mathit{n}N(CH3)2CH2C6H5]+Cl-

 Reactions

 Quaternary ammonium cations are unreactive toward even strong electrophiles, oxidants, and acids.
 They also are stable toward most nucleophiles.
 The latter is indicated by the stability of the hydroxide salts such as tetramethylammonium hydroxide and tetrabutylammonium hydroxide even at elevated temperatures.
 The halflife of Me4NOH in 6M NaOH at 160 °C is >61 h.

 Because of their resilience, many unusual anions have been isolated as the quaternary ammonium salts.
 Examples include tetramethylammonium pentafluoroxenate, containing the highly reactive pentafluoroxenate (XeF_{5}^{−}) ion.
 Permanganate can be solubilized in organic solvents, when deployed as its NBu_{4}^{+} salt.

 With exceptionally strong bases, quat cations degrade.
 They undergo Sommelet–Hauser rearrangement and Stevens rearrangement, as well as dealkylation under harsh conditions or in presence of strong nucleophiles, like thiolates.
 Quaternary ammonium cations containing N−C−C−H units can also undergo the Hofmann elimination and Emde degradation.